faucetsdn/daq/docs/service.md

 Once created, there's a limited set of permissions that can be granted to enable various bits and pieces of functionality.

 Each individual install of DAQ should have it's own service account.
-The accound name is assumed to be unique, and having multiple installs with the same account will cause confusion and unpredictable results.
+The account name is assumed to be unique, and having multiple installs with the same account will cause confusion and unpredictable results.